Welcome to St Michael & All Angels' website.

-Please click THE LINK to view a recent copy of our church magazine.
-To see some of our mid-week messages click here.
-To sign up for regular copies of either The Link or mid-week messages click here.
+To sign up for regular emails containing Notices and mid-week messages click here.
 N.B.
-We have not produced a church magazine since March 2020.
-Our Facebook pages are at 'SaintMichael Beckwithshaw' which is a friendly social-media presence and our Online Sales and Giving page at Fbook Beckwithshaw Church are always available.
-In addition we are now on Instagram @beckwithshawchurch so please tag us in any of your local pictures :)
+We have not produced a printed church magazine since March 2020.
+Our Facebook pages are at 'SaintMichael Beckwithshaw' which is a friendly social-media presence and our Online Sales and Giving page at Fbook Beckwithshaw Church.
+In addition we are now on Instagram @beckwithshawchurch so please tag us in any of your local pictures.

 We may be a small community church in Beckwithshaw, near Harrogate in North Yorkshire but we have a big, welcoming heart.
 Our church is very much here to serve the community, in family worship and in weddings, funerals and baptisms.
 We have close links with the school and a thriving Junior Church and hope that we may see you in the near future.
 We hope the information on these pages helps you find what you are looking for.
 We would love to personally welcome you to one of our weekly services.
 If you need to talk to our Vicar in person don’t be afraid to give him a call, or see him or a Churchwarden on Sundays if you have any questions.